wwwebconcepts/RazorSmartMailer/README.md

  ```
  It makes three images, the first is 525 x 525 and is saved with the suffix "_large"; the second  image is 175 x 175 and is saved with the suffix  "_thumb"; the final image is 325 x 325 and saved with the original file name.

  Why suffix naming?
 It provides a consistent method for naming generated images so one can easily display them.
-And it keeps all the images from an orignal source image together in alphabetized groups in file explorers.
+(Image name strings can be easily manipulated using the System.IO.Path class.)
+And it keeps all the images from an original source image together in groups when sorted by name in file explorers.
 ```vbnet
 With theMailer
     'Resize